Cleanroom: Cleanrooms of different kinds

 Some cleanroom HVAC systems control the humidity to such low levels that extra equipment like air ionizers are required to prevent electrostatic discharge problems.
 This is a particular concern within the semiconductor business, because static discharge can easily damage modern circuit designs.
 On the other hand, active ions in the air can harm exposed components as well.
-Because of this most workers in high electronics and semiconductor facilities have to wear conductive boots while working.
+Because of this, most workers in high electronics and semiconductor facilities have to wear conductive boots while working.
 Low-level cleanrooms may only require special shoes, with completely smooth soles that do not track in dust or dirt.
 However, for safety reasons, shoe soles must not create slipping hazards.
 Access to a cleanroom is usually restricted to those wearing a cleanroom suit, including the necessary machinery.

 In cleanrooms in which the standards of air contamination are less rigorous, the entrance to the cleanroom may not have an air shower.
-An anteroom (known as a "gray room") is used to put on clean-room clothing.
-This practice is common e.g. in many nuclear power plants, which operate as low-grade inverse pressure cleanrooms, as a whole.
+An anteroom (known as a "gray room") is used to put on cleanroom clothing.
+This practice is common in many nuclear power plants, which operate as low-grade inverse pressure cleanrooms, as a whole.